bfs/docker-marathon-haproxy/README.md

 ## But wait, there's more...

-You configuration can stay extremely simple since each "service" is available via localhost at a configured port.
+You configuration can stay extremely simple since each "service" is available via $HOST at a configured port.
 Machines and assignments change, but your config can stay the same.

 ## How does it work?